AstroImageJ/astroimagej/website/src/content/docs/Installation/linux.md

 ![](../../../assets/docs/installation/linux/image4.png)

-Github will provide a compressed tar file with a name such as `AstroImageJ-6.0.3.00-linux-x64.tgz`.
+Github will provide a compressed tar file with a name such as `AstroImageJ-6.0.3.00-linux-x64.tgz` for x64 systems or `AstroImageJ-6.0.3.00-linux-aarch64.tgz` for Arm systems.

 Move or copy this file to your preferred location, and unpack it